United Nations Security Council Resolution 1027

-The Security Council reaffirmed its commitment of the independence, sovereignty and territorial integrity of Macedonia and reiterated concern about any developments that could threaten its stability.
+The Security Council reaffirmed its commitment to the independence, sovereignty and territorial integrity of Macedonia and reiterated concern about any developments that could threaten its stability.
 In this regard, the mandate of UNPREDEP was extended until 30 May 1996 and urged it to continue co-operation with the Organization for Security and Co-operation in Europe.
 Requests from the Secretary-General to provide assistance to UNPREDEP were asked to be considered favourably.
 By 31 January 1996, the Secretary-General Boutros Boutros-Ghali was requested to report to the Council concerning any developments affecting the mandate of UNPREDEP.